D♯ Minor

 F♯ - First finger (1)

-Place the A♯ as the lowest note in the chord to play the 2nd inversion of D♯ minor.
+Place A♯ as the lowest note in the chord to play the second inversion of D♯ minor.
 With your right hand, play the inversion with the following fingers:

 F♯ - Fifth finger (5)